mattbishun5/WS_Application/README.md

 Once the first Coursework was complete, we moved onto Server side.
 This is where NodeJS came into play, and I learnt about the various modules that could be required, as well as building a server to host pages on.
 I found this very enjoyable, and although at first I struggled, I went back to MDN, which explained it to me further.
 I was able to get some help from colleagues and tutors who were able to look at my code and give me some pointers if I was struggling.

 The final Coursework submission was not far away, and so it was a good time to introduce NodeJS and MYSQL, a language I am very familiar with.
 As I knew I was good at SQL, I thought I wouldn't have problems coding in this language, however the harder part was how this would all come together with NodeJS.
+I worked tirelessly, going through MDN and other material on Moodle, to make sure I understood the topic and was ready to use it in my End of year coursework.

+I completed the next coursework to a satisfactory standard, although I felt I should have done better.
+I made some silly errors in my coursework such as poor identation and I didnt have express as a dependency in my package.json file.
+This was something to learn from for the final submission.

+The final weeks leading up to the end of the year involved particular areas that would be needed in the Final submission.
+This included Drag and drop, and my tutors used a drag a cat example to implement this.
+I found this to be very interesting, and I was able to use this API in my final Submission work.
+Using event listeners such as Dragstart and drop were key aspects of Drag and Drop, and I went over this multiple times to ensure I fully understood the topic.

+API's were also studied towards the end of the year.
+API's use routes as a way of requesting/retrieving data and it was something I looked into as it was an element of the Final coursework.
+I understood that CRUD - Create, Read, Update, Delete made up an api, and various short URL's are used to obtain or request information.